kerolloz/04-CS-First-Term/data-mining.md

    **Answer:** A

-1. A definition of a concept is-----if it recognizes all the instances of that concept
+1. A definition of a concept is ----- if it recognizes all the instances of that concept
    A. Complete
    B. Consistent
    C. Constant